dotnet/training-tutorials/content/csharp/getting-started/lesson-13.md

 ## Inheritance

 In object-oriented languages like C#, classes can *inherit* from other classes.
 You've already learned that all classes in C# inherit from ``System.Object``, but they don't necessarily do so directly.
 Just as you inherit from your grandparents, but through your parents, so too can your classes inherit from other classes before ultimately inheriting from ``System.Object``.
 Inheritance provides a form of reuse, because common state and behavior characteristics of objects can be defined in *base* or *parent* classes and then used by *child* classes, either directly or with further refinement.

 In some languages, classes can inherit from multiple base classes, pulling in behavior from multiple parents.
 However, C# supports *single inheritance*, meaning that a class can only inherit from one base class.
-This simplifies many aspects of the language, but does mean that you need to be careful with how you use inheritance in your application design, because if you choose to have a class inherit from another class, you can't later choose to have it *also* inherit from another class.
+This simplifies many aspects of the language, but does mean that you need to be careful with how you use inheritance in your application design, because if you choose to have a class inherit from one class, you can't later choose to have it *also* inherit from another class.
 This is another reason to favor composition over inheritance, since there's no limit to how many other classes you can reference in your classes via fields or properties.

 A simple example to demonstrate inheritance is one that uses geometric shapes.
 You can define a class, ``Shape``, that includes methods for calculating values like Perimeter.
 Then, you can inherit from ``Shape`` with various specific kinds of shapes, implementing the methods as you do so.